BramVander/checkChessOpponent/README.md

 Because there is no endpoint for cheatdata, I HAVE to make a request per opponent.
 This makes the check pretty slow when you play alot of opponents.
-To counter this I select for a month to check.

 App I made in React with Chess.com API.
 Check to see if you played: